 In the course of their study, they identified the two compounds THCP and CBDP.
 These cannabinoids are very similar to THC and CBD in structure.
 However, there is one crucial difference that sets them apart and could make them even more potent than their counterparts.

 What Is THCP?

-THCP is a phytocannabinoid, one of the hundreds of active compounds that cannabis plants produce in their resinous trichomes.
-Scientists have identified almost 150 of these chemicals to date, and THCP is the latest on the list.
+Tetrahydrocannabiphorol is a phytocannabinoid, one of the hundreds of active compounds that cannabis plants produce in their resinous trichomes.
+Scientists have identified almost 150 of these chemicals to date, and THCP is a relatively new cannabinoid on the list.